brleude-221/capstone/ProjectProposal&Workplan.md

 - **Month 1**: Design, research, and framework development.

 - **Month 2**: Core functionality implementation and testing.
-Documentation and initial testing.
+Documentation and initial testing and comparison with similar tools.

 - **Month 3**: Advanced features development and testing.